Positively 4th Street: Musical structure and lyrics

 The song, like most of Dylan's, is composed of a simple harmonic, or chordal, and melodic structure; the verse has a I-ii-IV-I progression followed by I-V-IV-vi-V. The song is in the key of F# Major.

 While the lyrics are distinctly negative, the organ-dominated backing music is that of carefree folk-rock.
 The melody is somewhat repetitive and does not deviate from the harmonic progression set up during the first four lines of the song.
-Additionally, the song has no recognisable, repeating refrain, and does not feature its title anywhere in the song's lyrics.
+Additionally, the song has no recognizable, repeating refrain, and does not feature its title anywhere in the song's lyrics.

 Dylan begins by telling the unspecified target of the song that they have a lot of nerve to say that they are his friend and then goes on to list a multitude of examples of their backstabbing duplicity.
 Paul Williams, the founder of Crawdaddy! magazine, noted that the song's lyrics are uncharacteristically straightforward and devoid of the poetic imagery present in the majority of Dylan's contemporaneous material.
 Thus, the song can be seen as an open letter to Dylan's intended target, with the Top 40 airwaves serving as Dylan's means of communication.

 The lyrics are bitter and derisive, which caused many, at the time of the song's release, to draw a comparison with Dylan's similarly toned previous single "Like a Rolling Stone".
 Indeed, journalist Andy Gill described it as "simply the second wind of a one-sided argument, so closely did it follow its predecessor's formula, both musically and attitudinally".
 Robert Christgau called the song "righteously nasty".

 Cash Box described it as a "throbbingly bittersweet funky affair in which Dylan attacks those people who wouldn’t accept him when he was an unknown."